-Please note these dates are for 2017.
-For a current list of public holidays in Costa Rica go to: http://www.worldtravelguide.net/costa-rica/public-holidays
+For a current list of public holidays in Costa Rica, including the movable dates noted above, go to worldtravelguide.net

-Generally speaking, Costa Rica is a safe destination for LGBTQI travellers.
-Same-sex relationships and same-sex sexual acts are legal.
-In 2015, Costa Rica became the first country in Central America to recognize gay relationships, however, recognition of same-sex marriage is currently pending government approval.
+Generally speaking, Costa Rica is a safe destination for LGBTQIA+ travellers.
+Same-sex relationships are legal and, in 2015 Costa Rica became the first country in Central America to recognise gay relationships; however, recognition of same-sex marriage is currently pending government approval.
 In many places in Costa Rica, public displays of affection might attract unwanted attention, but there are a few places in Costa Rica with a thriving LBGTQI scene.
-Quepos has long been known as the LGBTQI capital of Costa Rica, and the actual capital, San Jose has a good number of gay bars, clubs and saunas.
+Quepos has long been known as the LGBTQIA+ capital of Costa Rica, and the actual capital, San Jose, has a good number of gay bars and clubs.

 If you are travelling solo on an Intrepid group tour, you will share accommodation with a passenger of the same gender as per your passport information.
 If you don’t identify with the gender assigned on your passport, please let us know at time of booking and we’ll arrange the rooming configuration accordingly.
 A single supplement is available on some tours for travellers who do not wish to share a room.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 We’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and, where possible, make reasonable adjustments to our itineraries.